geudde/attic-chest/pages/05.authors/docs.md

 ##### No. 1 (1808-12-27)

-On the Study of Ancient Architecture &amp;c. → <span class="red">com.
+On the Study of Ancient Architecture &amp;c. → <span class="author">com.
 Mr Flaxman</span>
-To Maria —
+To Maria →
-On the Conscription of the Student of Gottingen — Miss Porden
-Love and the Nymphs — Mr Kilburn (Hassan)
+On the Conscription of the Student of Gottingen → Miss Porden Love and the Nymphs → Mr Kilburn (Hassan)
-An Apology for a Valentine — Miss Flaxman
+An Apology for a Valentine → Miss Flaxman
-Anacreontic Valentine — Mr Bond
+Anacreontic Valentine → Mr Bond
-Goodby &amp; how d’ye do — com.
+Goodby &amp; how d’ye do → com.
 Mr. Flaxman

 No. 2